AdobeDocs/experience-platform.en/help/data-prep/ui/mapping.md

 ![top-panel](../images/ui/mapping/top-panel.png)

-The mapping interface also provides a panel of options that you can choose to better interact or filter through your mapping sets.
+The mapping interface also provides a panel of options that you can choose from to better interact or filter through your mapping sets.

 ![second-panel](../images/ui/mapping/second-panel.png)

-To search for a particular mapping set, select **[!UICONTROL Search source fields]** and enter the mapping set that you want to isolate.
+To search for a particular mapping set, select **[!UICONTROL Search source fields]** and enter the name of the source data that you want to isolate.

 ![search](../images/ui/mapping/search.png)